 No one knows for certain when the long-horned ox came into use in northwestern England.
 Suffice it to say, it was a long time ago.

-Slowly he gathered on his family farm the cattle that met his requirements.
+Slowly Bakewell gathered on his family farm the cattle that met his requirements.
 Bakewell’s vision was of a fast-growing animal with a large proportion of meat relative to bone.
 Milk production did not figure into the equation.
 However, Bakewell did increase the breed’s versatility by selecting stock with long, nicely shaped horns that could be used to make buttons, cups, and many other useful items.
 Horn was much cheaper than glass in those days.

 Some of Bakewell’s breeding practices were considered shocking in his own time.
 He bred the best to the best, and if the best bull and the best cow happened to be related that simply didn’t matter.
 A certain level of inbreeding improved the genetic consistency of the herd, Bakewell felt.